+Pokérus

-Pokérus The Pokémon has a a rare, benign, mysterious disease that increases their potential to learn.
-They may take their downtime to train themselves in Moves that they could normally only learn from their species' TM, Tutor, or Egg Move list in addition to their natural level-up Moves.
+The Pokémon has a rare, benign, mysterious disease that increases their potential to learn.
+They may learn and add any Moves to their Move Sheet that they could normally only learn from their species' TM, Tutor, or Egg Move list in addition to their natural level-up Moves.
+If the Pokémon has a Partner, they are also considered infected.
+If taken at creation, any starting Moves may be Pokérus Moves.